Research Experience for Undergraduates

 Deadline to Apply for 2020 REU Program: February 14th, 2020.

 The College of Polymer Science and Polymer Engineering offers a competitive summer research experience for undergraduate (REU) students.
 Students will participate in an 11-week summer internship to investigate a fundamental question within the broad disciplines of polymer science and polymer engineering including chemistry, physics, characterization, and biomaterials.

-Each week, all interns will participate in research activities, a career development activity, discussions outlining their research progress, and a visit to a regional company or national laboratory.
-The summer will culminate with an oral or poster presentation of each intern’s research results at the Northeast Ohio NSF-REU Undergraduate Research Conference.
+Each week, all interns will participate in research activities, a career development activity, discussions outlining their research progress, and visit regional companies and a national laboratory.
+The summer will culminate with an oral or poster presentation of each intern’s research results at the annual Northeast Ohio Undergraduate Research Symposium.